-- Initial contact by the customer;

-- Acknowledgement of the complaint;

 - Investigation of complaint;

 - Notification of resolution of complaint;

-- Internal escalation: and
+- Internal escalation; and

 - Other.

 Some steps of the complaints process may be excluded depending on the nature of the complaint.
 The "other" classification allows T&TEC some flexibility to include other stages of the process.